 Winter purslane is a vitamin-rich leaf lettuce that is ideal as a winter crop.
 It can be harvested throughout the winter and thus always brings fresh greens into the kitchen.
 Despite its valuable ingredients, it has been somewhat forgotten, but that can change!
 In this article, you can find out everything you need to know about growing and caring for it.

 Winter purslane (Claytonia perfoliata) is an annual, hardy herb from the Montiaceae family.
 Some people also know it by the names of winter purslane, common pigeon pea or cubic spinach.
 It is very rich in omega-3 fatty acids and minerals such as magnesium, calcium and iron.
-At 72 mg/100 g, it also contains more vitamin C than lemons.
+It also contains more vitamin C than lemons.

 You can easily recognize it by its characteristic round to slightly pointed leaves.
 In spring, it also bears small white to light pink flowers, which are also edible.
 Over time, it forms a bushy rosette, so you should ensure sufficient spacing when planting.
-It grows to a height of around 15-30 cm.
+It grows to a height of around 15 - 30 cm/5.9 - 11.8 in.

 Winter purslane originally comes from the Pacific region of North America.
 Over time, it spread to Mexico and Cuba and eventually found its way to Europe.
 Despite the similar name, it should not be confused with summer purslane, which is not hardy and needs plenty of sun and warmth.